 Vedolizumab and IgA Levels in Human Milk

-We are examining if the drug vedolizumab (Entyvio®), a prescription medication for the treatment of moderate to severe ulcerative colitis and Crohn’s disease, interferes with the migration of antibody secreting cells (ASCs) to the mammary gland, thereby decreasing the amount of Immunoglobulin A (IgA) antibody levels in human milk.
-We are conducting this research in collaboration with Dr. Jesus Rivera-Nieves at the UC San Diego Department of Medicine, Division of Gastroenterology (https://medschool.ucsd.edu/som/medicine/divisions/gastro/research/labs/Pages/Rivera-Lab-.aspx).
+Goal: Examine if the drug vedolizumab (Entyvio®), a prescription medication for the treatment of moderate to severe ulcerative colitis and Crohn’s disease, interfered with the migration of antibody secreting cells (ASCs) to the mammary gland, thereby decreasing the amount of Immunoglobulin A (IgA) antibody levels in human milk.

 Untargeted Mass Spectrometry of Human Milk

-We are identifying the metabolites present in human milk using an untargeted Mass Spectrometry approach in collaboration with Dr. Pieter Dorrestein and the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences (https://dorresteinlab.ucsd.edu/).
-We are profiling human milk samples to see which metabolites are present and the most abundant in human milk.
-In addition, we are evaluating what maternal and infant characteristics are associated with the metabolites identified and how maternal report of medication and substance exposures compares to the laboratory results.
+Goal: Identify metabolites present in human milk using an untargeted Mass Spectrometry approach.
+In addition, evaluate what maternal and infant characteristics are associated with the metabolites identified and how maternal report of medication and substance exposures compares to the laboratory results.

 Thomas S, Gauglitz JM, Tripathi A, et al. An untargeted metabolomics analysis of exogenous chemicals in human milk and transfer to the infant.
 Clin Transl Sci.
 2022;15(11):2576-2582. doi:10.1111/cts.13393